The Discovery of an Active Wind from the Milky Way's Black Hole: Properties of the Wind

-If we assume that the \sgra\ wind is the primary ionization source for the Western Arc of the Galactic Center minispiral, we can estimate the lifetime of the wind to be at least $\sim 2 \times 10^4$ years.
-It would take the ionized gas this amount of time to be carried by Keplerian rotation of the CND from the point of ionization to the full visible extent of the Western Arc.
-While the cooling time for such gas is greater ($\sim 10^{5}-10^{7}$ years \cite{Mo2010}).
-It is possible that the arc extends further, but it rotates out of view.
-Local changes in the amount of ionized gas along the Western Arc could record past elevated activity of \sgra, or a combination of this with the local density variations.
+We can estimate the lifetime of the wind to be at least $\sim 2 \times 10^4$ years, which is approximately a quarter rotation of the CND.
+It would take $\sim 2 \times 10^4$ years for the ionized gas at the end of the \sgra's wind to be carried by Keplerian rotation of the CND to form the full extent of the Western Arc \citep{Zhao2009,Zhao2010}, which is in reasonable agreement for the lifetime of the molecular gas within the central pc.
+For more accurate estimations of the lifetime of the wind, observations beyond 1 pc of the central region of the black hole are required.
+We note that the local changes in the amount of ionized gas along the Western Arc could record past elevated activity of \sgra, or a combination of this with the local density variations.